ilmenit/DOSBUILD/readme.md

 Start *debug.bat* to debug *main.com* compiled from *main.asm*

-By default AFD.EXE is used as a debugger.
+By default Turbo Debugger TD.EXE is used as a debugger.
 Add your own debugger into C:\DOSBUILD\input and set it in C:\DOSBUILD\input\DEBUG.BAT

 In "input" folder you can modify the AUTOEXEC.BAT and add more files to .